remoteit/docs/api-reference/devices/connect.md

 {% endapi-method-summary %}

 {% api-method-description %}
 Create a connection to a device.
-Use the
 {% endapi-method-description %}

 {% api-method-spec %}
 {% api-method-request %}
 {% api-method-headers %}
+{% api-method-parameter name="developerkey" type="string" required=true %}
+Your developer key which can be found by logging into remote.it and going to your "Account" settings page.
+{% endapi-method-parameter %}

 {% api-method-parameter name="token" type="string" required=true %}
 Your session token, created by logging in using the API.
 {% endapi-method-parameter %}

-{% api-method-parameter name="developerkey" type="string" required=true %}
-Your developer key which can be found by logging into remote.it and going to your "Account" settings page.
-{% endapi-method-parameter %}
 {% endapi-method-headers %}

 {% api-method-body-parameters %}
+{% api-method-parameter name="deviceaddress" type="string" required=true %}
+The service address \(e.g. service ID\) for the device you'd like to connect to
+{% endapi-method-parameter %}

-{% api-method-parameter name="wait" type="string" required=false %}
+{% api-method-parameter name="wait" type="boolean" required=false %}
 Whether to wait for the connection or not.
 Should most likely be "true"
 {% endapi-method-parameter %}

-{% api-method-parameter name="deviceaddress" type="string" required=true %}
+{% api-method-parameter name="hostip" type="string" required=false %}
-The service address \(e.g. service ID\) for the device you'd like to connect to.
+The clients public IP address, which is used to enforce "IP restriction" upon making the connection.
+Defaults to the IP address of the the API caller if not provided.
 {% endapi-method-parameter %}
 {% endapi-method-body-parameters %}
 {% endapi-method-request %}